MicrosoftDocs/OfficeDocs-OfficeOnlineServer/OfficeOnlineServer/enable-tls-1-1-and-tls-1-2-support-in-office-online-server.md

 # Enable TLS 1.1 and TLS 1.2 support in Office Online Server
- **Summary:** This article describes how to enable Transport Layer Security (TLS) protocol versions 1.1 and 1.2 in .
+ **Summary:** This article describes how to enable Transport Layer Security (TLS) protocol versions 1.1 and 1.2 in Office Online Server.
-To enable TLS protocol versions 1.1 and 1.2 in your environment, you need to configure settings on each server in your farm.
+To enable TLS protocol versions 1.1 and 1.2 in your Office Online Server environment, you need to configure settings on each server in your Office Online Server farm.

 The configuration process involves setting a number of registry keys to turn security protocols on or off.
 While you can make these updates to the registry manually or by using a .reg file, we recommend that you create group policy objects to manage these settings, particularly if you are configuring these protocols across your organization.

 The basic steps covered in this article are: